 (I got a little too excited during my staining process and forgot to take pictures!
 But here are some closeup pictures from after the mantle was hung that shows the distressing after the stain was applied)

 In the morning I let my husband know that my beam was ready to be hung on the fireplace, and being the amazing guy that he is, he jumped right on it!
 After it was installed, I sat back and admired my beautiful rustic mantle.
-Oh the joy it will bring me to hang stockings from it come Christmas time. 🙂
+See how I decorated it for Christmas in this post! 🙂

 There ya go, a DIY distressed wood beam mantle.
 To say I’m happy with how it turned out would be quite the understatement.
-If you do your own DIY mantle project please tag me in your photos or send them via email, I would love to see how yours turns out!
 You can view the completed fireplace project here!
 You won’t believe the before and afters!
+See how I used this same distressing process on our DIY blanket ladder!